FedeDP/libmodule/README.md

 Yes, it is availabe at http://libmodule.readthedocs.io/en/latest/.
 Please note that I'm currently focusing about providing as much features as possible and the project is under heavy development, so documentation can be out of date.
-I promise that as soon as it is stable enough, documentation will be top priority (and provided asap).
 You have some nice examples too, check [samples](https://github.com/FedeDP/libmodule/tree/master/Samples) folder.

 ## Build dep and how to build